GabeScott/standard-works-vault/General Conference/1972 October - “Having Been Born of Goodly Parents”.md

 The Bingham family, stalwart in the faith, were pioneers.
 They endured the hardships of the plains and the difficulties of conquering the new land.
 They were among the early settlers of Clifton.

-Out on the farm

-Louisa Bingham

-Grew and blossomed

-Into girlish womanhood.

-Her eyes

-Caught the color of the

-Somber hills in spring,

-And in the fall they

-Danced with joy

-At autumn’s coloring.

-At home she learned

-To wash and cook and sew.

-And winter

-Saw her

-Skating, sledding, and

-Riding in the bobsleigh

-Through the snow.

-Then Samuel Lee, now

-Working on this nearby farm,

-Watched her grow,

-Saw with his heart

-As well as with his eyes

-The slow unfolding

-Of her girlish charm,

-The bloom of girlhood

-High upon her cheeks,

-A budding woman,

-Gentle, soft, and warm.

-And she saw him,

-The young, strong, steady hands,

-The head well set,

-The shoulders square

-And broad,

-The muscles strong

-And firm,

-A good young man.

-She knew his story well—

-The twelfth and only child

-Which lived.

-And so they came together,

-Drawn by a magnet

-Neither one could see,

-To be the parents of a

-Man of destiny.
+>Out on the farm
+>Louisa Bingham
+>Grew and blossomed
+>Into girlish womanhood.
+>Her eyes
+>Caught the color of the
+>Somber hills in spring,
+>And in the fall they
+>Danced with joy
+>At autumn’s coloring.
+>
+>At home she learned
+>To wash and cook and sew.
+>And winter
+>Saw her
+>Skating, sledding, and
+>Riding in the bobsleigh
+>Through the snow.
+>
+>Then Samuel Lee, now
+>Working on this nearby farm,
+>Watched her grow,
+>Saw with his heart
+>As well as with his eyes
+>The slow unfolding
+>Of her girlish charm,
+>The bloom of girlhood
+>High upon her cheeks,
+>A budding woman,
+>Gentle, soft, and warm.
+>And she saw him,
+>The young, strong, steady hands,
+>The head well set,
+>The shoulders square
+>And broad,
+>The muscles strong
+>And firm,
+>A good young man.
+>She knew his story well—
+>The twelfth and only child
+>Which lived.
+>
+>And so they came together,
+>Drawn by a magnet
+>Neither one could see,
+>To be the parents of a
+>Man of destiny.
+>

 And so, in good time, and in his turn, there came into the family circle on a windy day in late March 1899 a son.
 They named him Harold Bingham Lee.

 It is fitting this day that we speak briefly of this heritage.
 The Lord prepared the lineage through which President Lee came that he might inherit their bravery, their loyalty, their integrity, and their devotion to the truth.

-Twenty-five hundred and seventy-two years ago, give or take a year, a prophet accepted of the Lord began to write his history: “I, Nephi, having been born of goodly parents. ...”
-And then he went on to say, “I make a record of my proceedings in my days.”
-(1 Ne.
-1:1.)
+Twenty-five hundred and seventy-two years ago, give or take a year, a prophet accepted of the Lord began to write his history: “I, Nephi, having been born of goodly parents. …” And then he went on to say, “I make a record of my proceedings in my days.” ([[1 Nephi 1.1|1 Ne.
+1:1]].)

-And so the first prophet of our times might have said the same words: “I, Joseph Smith, having been born of goodly parents ... make my record.”
+And so the first prophet of our times might have said the same words: “I, Joseph Smith, having been born of goodly parents … make my record.”

 And now, so it is today.
 Beginning his work as the prophet of the Lord, this modern seer and revelator may thus also begin his history: “I, Harold Bingham Lee, having been born of goodly parents, begin my work.”